Home > People > Rob Lang

 Headline-making results at trial and otherwise in high-profile ‘business divorces'

-Rob represents minority owners, majority owners, management and the company in disputes related to governance, valuation, fiduciary and other issues.
-His successful results for his clients are reported in the Chicago Sun-Times, the Chicago Tribune, Crain's Chicago Business, the Gary Post-Tribune and other media.
+Rob represents minority owners, controlling owners, management and the company in disputes related to governance, valuation, fiduciary and other issues.
+His successful results for his clients have been reported in the Chicago Sun-Times, the Chicago Tribune, Crain's Chicago Business, the Gary Post-Tribune and numerous other media.
 A sampling of his work includes:

 Winning an award of contempt sanctions (attorneys' fees) against a law firm arising out of a business divorce matter.

-Obtaining a judgement after a trial for a partner who was a shareholder in an automobile dealership business.
-Rob's client was awarded money damages as well as attorney's fees as an exception to the "American Rule," which generally does not allow successful plaintiffs to recover attorney's fees.
+Obtaining a judgment after a trial for a partner who was a shareholder in an automobile dealership business.
+Rob's client was awarded compensatory damages as well as attorney's fees as an exception to the "American Rule," which generally does not allow successful plaintiffs to recover attorney's fees.

 Successful representation of clients facing other types of claims at trial and otherwise